 Congratulations, you have now created an account and can log in.

 If you are using Google Chrome, then the email address and password which you entered when creating your account will already be filled in, and you just need to click “ENTER”.

 If not, you will be prompted to enter your details as shown below.

 Check Availability & Fares

 Once you have logged in, you will be taken to a page similar to the image below.
 There are two fields at the top of the page where you can enter the names of the cities or stations that you plan to travel between.

 Let’s start by selecting the departure station or city.

-If you are not sure which station your chosen train will depart from, I recommend that you start by selecting “TODAS”, which will show trains departing from all stations within the selected city.
+If you are not sure which station your chosen train will depart from, I recommend that you start by selecting “TODAS” (English: ALL), which will show all trains departing from all stations within the selected city.

 If, on the other hand, you know that you want to travel from a specific station, you can reduce the number of trains which are shown at the next stage by selecting that station—for example, BARCELONA-SANTS.

 Personally, I always start by selecting “TODAS” to ensure that I am seeing all available trains.